scacela/oci-lakehouse-pipeline/README.md

 2. Log into your Oracle Cloud Infrastructure (OCI) tenancy with your user credentials.
 You will then be redirected to the `Stack information` section of Resource Manager.
 3. In the `Stack Information` section, select the box to confirm that you accept the [Oracle Terms of Use](https://cloudmarketplace.oracle.com/marketplace/content?contentId=50511634&render=inline).
 4. Click `Next` to proceed to the `Configure Variables` section.
 5. For each resource that you wish to deploy, verify that the corresponding checkbox is selected in the `Select Resources` tile.
-If Oracle Analytics Cloud (OAC) is one of the resources you wish to deploy, follow the sub-steps.
+If Oracle Analytics Cloud (OAC) is one of the resources you wish to deploy, follow the sub-steps:
 	\
 	\
 	<b>For OAC Deployment: Generate an Access Token</b>
+\
 	1. Duplicate your browser tab, and switch to that tab.
 	2. Click the Hamburger icon at the top-left of the OCI UI.
 	3. Type `federation`, and click `Federation` on the right-hand side of the page once it auto-populates.
 	4. Click the hyperlinked name of your identity provider of type IDCS (Oracle Identity Cloud Service).
 	5. Click the link next to `Oracle Identity Cloud Service Console:`
-	6. Follow the sub-steps to create an IDCS Application that can be used to generate access tokens.
+	6. To create an IDCS Application that can be used to generate access tokens, follow the sub-steps:
 		\
 		\
 		<b>One-Time Only: Generate an IDCS Application</b>
+\
 		1. Click the `+` icon on the card labeled, `Applications and Services` to add an IDCS Application.
 		2. Click `Confidential Application`
 		3. In the `Details` section, enter a name e.g.: `Analytics_Token_App`, then click `Next`.